Blast rocks Tehran after Israel threatened to target area of government-organized rally

 At least eight people were killed in an Israeli strike on Lebanon's southern coastal city of Sidon, Lebanon’s Health Ministry said Friday.
 Nine others were wounded, the ministry added.
 The toll could rise as rescuers search the rubble.

-U.S. Central Command said the KC-135 crash in Iraq, in which all six airmen died, wasn’t related to friendly or hostile fire, and that two aircraft were involved, including one that landed safely.
+The Israeli military said its strikes have killed more than 350 Hezbollah militants in Lebanon, including what it called “key commanders.”

+Iranian authorities say that more than 1,300 people have been killed in Iran, and Israel has reported 12 deaths.

-Rising reported from Bangkok, Corder from The Hague, Netherlands.
-Sally Abou Aljoud and Bassem Mroue in Beirut and Sam Mednik in Tel Aviv, Israel, contributed to this story.
+Rising reported from Bangkok.
+Corder reported from The Hague, Netherlands.
+Associated Press writers Kareem Chehayeb and Bassem Mroue in Beirut; Sam Mednik in Tel Aviv, Israel; and Konstantin Toropin and Tia Goldenberg in Washington contributed to this story.